 Once the catalogue reconstruction is done, semantic information about parts of the model is recovered.
 In other words, the available implicit information has been made explicit.
 A technique that exploits this fact is the replacement of complex parts with conceptual 3D symbols that are much faster to render and nevertheless hold the semantic information associated by the user.
 The conceptual symbols are, so to speak, synonyms for parts.
 Figure 9.4 shows a part of the model containing an element from the class elbow.
-In the upper image, the elbow is drawn with full detail (as it was a normal VR output), in the lower left image, the number of segments is reduced keeping the semantics (for a user is still an elbow) but reducing visual quality in order to fasten the visualization.
-In the lower right image, the same elbow to another sub-structure) are dropped from the model.
+In the upper image, the elbow is drawn with full detail (as if it was a normal VR output), in the lower left image, the number of segments is reduced keeping the semantics (to the user it is still an elbow) but reducing visual quality in order to fasten the visualization.
+In the lower right image, the same elbow is rendered for a non engineer user; the clamps (the pieces that grab the elbow to another sub-structure) are dropped from the model.